 Emely had taken the news as best she could, but the countdown to dinnertime was always ticking.
 Bananas growing in the yard were the family’s only dependable food source.

-At the same time Emely’s family was struggling, Convoy of Hope staff in El Salvador were looking at a map trying to decide whether to open a program center in a rural area … Emely’s community.
+At the same time Emely’s family was struggling, Convoy of Hope team members in El Salvador were looking at a map, trying to decide whether to open a program center in a rural area … Emely’s community.
 It had the potential to do a lot of good, but there wasn’t a school to tie the program to, which is the norm.
 The team had a strong church partner in the area, but they weren’t sure it was enough to make the center successful.

 The team soon discovered their doubt was no match for the intense resolve of a local woman named Marleni.
 She had a large front porch and a long table, but what was most valuable was her burning desire to help children in her community.
-Convoy of Hope staff knew there would be risk investing in such an informal setting … but they also knew such risk could transform into a reward that changed lives forever.
+Convoy of Hope knew there would be risk investing in such an informal setting … but they also knew such a risk could transform into a reward that could change lives forever.

 For Emely’s family, the burden of hunger — one of the most obvious effects of poverty — began subsiding as soon as the center began flourishing.
 Sadly, the roots of poverty aren’t eradicated so easily.
 Emely’s financial situation was better now that the children were being fed, but they only had just enough to get by each day.
 There was no way she could save for the future or pay for emergency expenses.

-To her great joy, Emely was accepted into the program.
+To her great joy, Emely was able to join the program.